FastAPI 102: Async vs Sync, What Actually Happens

 This means:

-• Your function runs in a separate thread — blocking I/O doesn't freeze the event loop
+• Your function runs in a separate thread, so blocking I/O doesn't freeze the event loop.

-• The event loop is free to handle other requests while your thread is blocked
+• The event loop keeps handling other requests while your thread is blocked.

-• The thread pool has a limited size — under high concurrency, requests queue waiting for a thread
+• The thread pool is capped.
+Under heavy concurrency, requests queue up waiting for a thread.

 import requests